-• All classrooms, hall, school office, library and Rainbow Room (our small group teaching space) are on
+- All classrooms, hall, school office, library and Rainbow Room (our small group teaching space) are on ground level.
+There is also a disabled toilet suitable for wheelchair users.
 The school site is wheelchair accessible with wide corridors and doorways.
-Outside areas can be accessed via a ramp.

-- As a parent we encourage you to discuss your concerns with us so that we can plan for full inclusion.
+Outside areas can be accessed via a ramp. - As a parent we encourage you to discuss your concerns with us so that we can plan for full inclusion.
 Further details can be obtained from our Equalities Policy that is available on our website. - Like all schools, Plumpton Primary School is subject to the Equalities Act and should make reasonable adjustments and provide auxiliary aids and services to prevent a disabled child being disadvantaged.
 Our single equality scheme action plan (see Equalities Policy) describes the steps we take to ensure that the school is accessible.
 We take appropriate steps to prevent disabled pupils from being treated less favourably than other pupils and we provide facilities to assist access to the school by disabled pupils (see Accessibility policy/ plan on our website and our policy on supporting pupils with medical conditions).